 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-It occurs when the spine rotates sideways.
-Normally, the spine appears as a straight line when viewed from the back.
-With scoliosis, the spine curves like the letter "S" or "C." Signs include:
+A healthy spine appears as a straight line when viewed from the back.
+With scoliosis, the spine curves like the letter "S" or "C."

-Patients who have received certain types of radiation are at increased risk for uneven development of the muscles, bones, and soft tissues of the back.
-Therapies that can lead to problems include radiation to the chest, especially if:
+Patients who have received certain types of radiation are at greater risk for uneven development of the muscles, bones, and soft tissues of the back.

 Treatment for both conditions is usually handled in stages: